shabbirmahmud/deezspot/README.md

 # DeezSpot 🎵

-A powerful Python library for downloading music from Deezer and Spotify.
+A powerful Python and Lightweight library for downloading music from Deezer and Spotify.
 Clone of the original deezloader with additional features and improvements.

 ### ⚠️ IMPORTANT NOTES !!!!! ⚠️
 ```
-USE AS YOUR OWWN RISK I'M NOT RESPONSIBLE TO ANY YOUR PROBLEM AT SPOTIFY OR DEEZER ACCOUNT !
+USE AS YOUR OWN RISK I'M NOT RESPONSIBLE TO ANY YOUR PROBLEM AT SPOTIFY OR DEEZER ACCOUNT !
 ```
 ## ✨ Features